 So how can employers strike the right balance between encouraging people to make the most of their annual leave while also ensuring the needs of the business are met?

 If the business is keen to encourage staff to take a real break when they are on annual leave, an example needs to be set from the top.
 If employees see their manager sending emails from the beach in Barbados, they will feel under pressure to do the same when they’re away.
 If you want to introduce a ‘take a real break’ policy, make sure it has the endorsement of the CEO and that managers across the business have a clear brief to actively discourage people from working when they’re meant to be away.

 Plan ahead for absence

-Much of the stress that occurs, both pre and post-holiday, could be eliminated with some careful forward planning.
+Much of the stress that occurs, both pre and post-holiday, could be eliminated with some careful forward planning and an absence management software.
 Encourage individuals to start preparing for their holiday well-ahead, putting together hand over notes and briefing colleagues on work that will need to be dealt with while they are away.
 Make sure they put a clear out of office message on email and voicemail, so that clients and contacts know when they’ll be back and who to get in touch with in their absence.
 This will cut down on the number of messages left and queries waiting when the individual returns – it’s surprising how many people manage to sort out problems themselves if they can’t get hold of the person they need!
 Organise a face-to-face briefing for when the individual returns, to bring them quickly up to speed on key issues before they become immersed in an inbox overflowing with confusing email trails.

 Talk to people